ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Pruning Criteria

 In this paper, we evaluate pruning criteria of varying complexity, that use \textbf{(1)} Activation Methods, \textbf{(2)} First-Order Gradient (Jacobian) Methods, \textbf{(3)} Activation + Jacobian Methods, \textbf{(4)} OBD-style Hessian Methods and \textbf{(5)} Sensitivity-Based Methods for pruning LLMs.

 Among these methods, we find that a gradient-based sensitivity method we call \texttt{plainact} out-performs activation-based magnitude methods adapted in prior dynamic pruning research~\cite{liu2023deja}.
 The \texttt{L2Norm} activation-magnitude based criterion assesses the importance of neurons by simply taking the L2 Norm of the head and neuron activation as $|| A_{l,k} ||_2$.
 The \texttt{plainact} criterion measures the expected sensitivity of the model on the loss if a head or neuron is removed.
 For the head and neuron, this can be described simply as $||A_{l,k} \cdot \frac{\partial \mathcal{L}}{\partial A_{l,k}}||_{1}$ and $||\theta_{l,k} \cdot \frac{\partial \mathcal{L}}{\partial \theta_{l,k}}||_{1}$ respectively.
-We perform in-depth ablations across several pruning criteria in Section \ref{sec:analysis}, and find that \texttt{plainact} is a good pruning criteria.
+We perform in-depth ablations across several pruning criteria in Section \ref{sec:analysis}, and find that \texttt{plainact} empirically performs well as a pruning criteria.